3mcd/javelin/docs-src/content/ecs/effects.md

   </p>
 </aside>

 Effects have a single rule: they must be called in the same order order and at the same frequency every tick.
-This means that you shouldn't call effects conditionally (i.e. in a if/else statement or a loop).
+This means that you shouldn't call effects variably (i.e. in a if/else statement or a loop).

 By default, Javelin will create a copy of the effect closure for each effect call.
 This lets you use multiple effects of the same type without conflict.
 Take the example below, where both timers run alongside eachother, with the second timer finishing one second after the first.